-Figure 1 - Book Store and Test Agent
+Fig. 1.
+Book Store and Test Agent

-For the purposes of explaining the specification-based approach to integration testing, we will focus on first verifying intermediate results in the Book Order DB, and then on how to correlate and integrate those results into verification of intermediate results within the web application itself.
+For the purposes of explaining the specification-based approach to integration testing, we will focus on first verifying intermediate results in the Book Order DB, and then we will focus on how to correlate and integrate those results into verification of intermediate results within the web application itself.

-3. Database Integration Testing
+3 Database Integration Testing